 Gold Tone makes some of the best banjos for beginners, intermediate players, and professionals.
 This guide will help you find the right Gold Tone banjo for your playing style and budget.

 Banjo Warehouse is an authorized Gold Tone dealer in Yellow Springs, Ohio.
 Owner Geoff Hohwald has known Gold Tone founder Wayne Rogers for decades and collaborated with him on the design of both the OB-12 Top Tension banjo and the OB-Standard.
-When you buy a Gold Tone from us, every instrument is professionally set up by our banjo tech Tara before it ships.
+When you buy a Gold Tone from us, every instrument arrives professionally set up at the Gold Tone factory; showroom units get a second in-house setup from our banjo tech Tara.

 A Brief History of Gold Tone Banjos